-County of Marin Public Health is notified of all positive Employers and COVID-19 cases.
-Marin Public H

-If an employee is diagnosed with COVID-19, Marin County Public Health will provide assistance in the assessment of potential worksite exposures, and any recommended testing, quarantine, or isolation instructions.
-Employers and employees are aware that they can call Marin Public Health if a suspected exposure has occurred at 415-473-7191.
+- County of Marin Public Health is notified of all positive COVID-19 cases. - If an employee is diagnosed with COVID-19, Marin County Public Health will provide assistance in the assessment of potential worksite exposures, and any recommended testing, quarantine, or isolation instructions. - Training

-Training